Jargon Buster & Game Terms! [Empires and Puzzles]

 F2P – Free To Play.
 Players who don’t spend any real money on the game.

-Feeders (or Feeder Heroes) – 1 and 2-Star Heroes are routinely used to level up higher-grade Heroes (3, 4, and 5-Star).
+Feed (or Feeder Heroes) – 1 and 2-Star Heroes are routinely used to level up higher-grade Heroes (3, 4, and 5-Star).

 FFA – Free For All.
-Normally referring to War, when players are invited to play however they want.
+Normally, referring to War, when players are invited to play however they want.

 Flags – Flags are tokens that allow you to play different parts of the game.
 To complete World Map stages or Quests, you use World Energy Flags.
 For War, you use War Flags.
 For Raids, you use Raid Flags.
 For Titans, you use Titan Flags, etc. You can refill your Flags by consuming a Flask (all besides War Flags, which are not refillable).